nirmalmaan/BirghtXR/README.md

-# 🌟 BrightXR – Immersive Learning Using AR/VR and AI
+#BrightXR – Immersive Learning Using AR/VR and AI

 BrightXR is a revolutionary educational platform designed to make science, mathematics, history, and emerging technologies fun, interactive, and accessible for students from Grade 4 to 12.
 By blending Augmented Reality (AR), Virtual Reality (VR), 3D simulations, gamification, and an intelligent voice assistant (BrighTa), BrightXR transforms passive learning into an immersive and personalized experience.

----

-## 🚀 Key Features
+## Key Features

-- 🔬 **Interactive AR/VR Modules** – Explore anatomy, physics labs, space, and more in 3D and VR.
+-  **Interactive AR/VR Modules** – Explore anatomy, physics labs, space, and more in 3D and VR.
-- 🧠 **BrighTa – AI Voice Assistant** – Trained on 200+ books to solve doubts instantly and control the app via voice.
+-  **BrighTa – AI Voice Assistant** – Trained on 200+ books to solve doubts instantly and control the app via voice.
-- 🎮 **Gamified Learning (PlayZone)** – Unlock modules through quizzes, puzzles, treasure hunts, and color-matching AR games.
+-  **Gamified Learning (PlayZone)** – Unlock modules through quizzes, puzzles, treasure hunts, and color-matching AR games.
-- 📚 **Subjects Covered** – Science, Math, History (including unrevealed historical facts), plus extra subjects like CSE, Mechanical, Electronics, Aerospace.
+-  **Subjects Covered** – Science, Math, History (including unrevealed historical facts), plus extra subjects like CSE, Mechanical, Electronics, Aerospace.
-- 📊 **Reports & Certification** – Track student progress and earn digital certificates.
+-  **Reports & Certification** – Track student progress and earn digital certificates.
-- 📱 **Admin Dashboard** – For parents and schools to monitor and guide student learning.
+-  **Admin Dashboard** – For parents and schools to monitor and guide student learning.
-- 🌐 **Cross-Platform** – Runs on Android (AR/VR supported) and Web with real-time sync.
+-  **Cross-Platform** – Runs on Android (AR/VR supported) and Web with real-time sync.

----

-## 🛠️ Tech Stack
+##  Tech Stack

 - **Unity 3D + AR Foundation** – AR/VR simulation engine
 - **EasyAR / Vuforia** – Image tracking and marker-based AR